BrunoHautenfaust/LightMouseGun/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
 These commands will create a virtual environment in `venv` folder and install the needed dependencies.
-Needless to say, you'll need to have `python3-env` installed.
-And probably `python3-tk`.
+You'll need to have `python3-env` installed.
+And `python3-tk`.